The Best Places to Travel in February: Europe Edition

 There’s no wrong time to visit this swish alpine resort town, which stuns both in summer and winter, but February is arguably the best.
 Ultra-luxe ski resorts are in full swing, the winter temps are at their warmest (ideal for lingering on the high slopes), and Switzerland's world-famous White Turf horse-racing event takes over three weekends on the town’s frozen lake.
 Don’t forget to try your hand at bobsledding (St. Moritz hosted two Winter Olympic Games, after all) on its Olympia Bob Run, the oldest of its kind in the world.
 Afterwards, bed down at the glamorous, all-suite Carlton Hotel, whose three-Michelin-starred restaurant Da Vittorio is matched only by the property's show-stopping lake views.

 Get ready for Venice’s biggest party of the year.
 The weird, wacky, and wonderful time of Carnival takes over the streets in mid-February, when visitors and locals don ornate masks and costumes to attend parades, concerts, and balls.
 The festival's popularity makes it a busy time to visit Venice (truthfully, when isn’t it?) but is worth checking off the bucket list.
-Just be forewarned: it’s best to revel on the earlier side this year, as hide tides may threaten your fun near the end of the month.
-And, unless you plan on staying the night, Italy’s parliament is now charging up to 10 Euros for day-trippers to see the city in an effort to combat overtourism.
-Skip the fee by dropping your bags at Palazzo Cristo, a relative newcomer to the accommodations scene and a refreshing change from Venice's typical piles (the 15th-century palazzo received a beautiful contemporary makeover).
+Just be forewarned: unless you plan on staying the night, Italy’s parliament is now charging up to 10 Euros for day-trippers to see the city in an effort to combat overtourism.
+Skip the fee by dropping your bags at Palazzo Cristo, a 15th-century palazzo that received a beautiful contemporary makeover.

 Tenerife, Canary Islands